Olivia Culpo and Danny Amendola Are ''Exclusively'' Back Together: Inside Their Rekindled Romance

 "Olivia and Danny are exclusively back together and are in a great place since splitting," our insider reveals.
 "They really needed space and to figure things out, but their paths led them to reconnect again and they're really happy."

-Just days ago, the former Miss Universe and Miami Dolphins quarterback reignited romance rumors after popping up in Ibiza together.
+Just days ago, the former Miss Universe and Miami Dolphins wide receiver reignited romance rumors after popping up in Ibiza together.
 The source says Danny joined Olivia overseas for a "work commitment" and the pair was "inseparable" throughout the getaway.

 Instagram